 In his book “The Complete Training of Horse and Rider (1967),” one of Max’s successors as Director of the Spanish Riding School, Alois Podhajsky, underscores the cultural value of equitation when he writes: “The historical development of riding reveals that the art is not confined to any special country.
 It flourishes wherever human beings dedicate themselves to horsemanship and know how to cultivate and develop its practice, wherever there are experts, and wherever such skill brings pleasure to those who love beauty.
 The art of riding is indeed international; it belongs to the civilized world, and it is the duty of every nation to preserve and foster it in the interest of culture.”

-So, as an introduction to this book published by Xenophon Press, I think that Max’s contribution to this lineage and its literature is worth framing some context about the man who Podhajsky described as the most outstanding member of a family of outstanding riders.
+So, I think that Max’s contribution to this lineage and its literature is worth framing some context about the man who Podhajsky described as the most outstanding member of a family of outstanding riders.

 And Podhajsky wasn’t kidding.
 Max’s grandfather Adam von Weyrother (1696-1770), father Gottlieb Ritter von Weyrother (the Elder) and his half-brother Gottlieb von Weyrother (the Younger)–who apparently socialized with Mozart in Vienna–were Chief Riders at the Spanish Riding School and preceded Max as Chief Rider and Director.
 Adam was known to have traveled widely and particularly often to Paris, and it is believed that he was a colleague of the great ecuyer François Robichon de La Guérinière (1688-1751), whose work Ecole de Cavalerie (School of Horsemanship) was later followed by both Gottlieb the Younger and Max.